euni-dev/Random-Password-Generator/README.md

 # Random-Password-Generator

-This Python program generates rnadom paswords of a specified length.
+This Python program generates random passwords of a specified length.
 It helps create secure passwords to improve account safety.

 ## Features